He’s not just as good as advertised. He’s betgter.

-The fascinating arrival of a big league unicorn from Japan who has led baseball historians to the record books has spearheaded a stampede of collectors and dealers searching for Shohei Ohtani baseball cards.
+The fascinating arrival and performance of a big league unicorn from Japan who has led baseball historians to the record books has spearheaded a stampede of collectors and dealers searching for Shohei Ohtani baseball cards.

 Dual Threat on Display

 The list of “firsts” and eye-popping stats from Ohtani’s arrival is endless.
 A few highlights:

 - The first first player in 99 years to win two games and hit three homers in the first ten games of a season.

 - The first player to earn a win in one game, then homer in a start as a non-pitcher in his next game since Ruth in 1921.